JanPremus/fd3d_TSN/README.txt

 	- Copy all source files into the folder TPV104 (compiler flags -DFWV -DSCEC and -DTPV104 are set in the file to properly set up the friction law and run the benchmark)
 	- Run compile.sh for compiling the code
 	- Run fd3d_pt_CPU_TSN for the simulation
+TPV9 benchmark - One of the community SCEC/USGS Spontaneous Rupture Code Verification Project (http://scecdata.usc.edu/cvws/) benchmarks (Harris et al., 2019) - fast velocity weakening friction law with heterogenous traction
+	- Copy all source files into the folder TPV104 (compiler flags -DSCEC and -DTPV9 are set in the file to properly set up the friction law and run the benchmark)
+	- Run compile.sh for compiling the code
+	- Run fd3d_pt_CPU_TSN for the simulation

 Commentary in compile.sh files contains a line to compile the GPU accelerated version.
-For that uncomment the line starting pgfortran ... and comment the line ifort ... .
 Switching between slip weakening (default) and fast velocity weakening friction is done using compiler flag -DFVW.
 There are several outputs in the folder result:
 	- sliprateX.res, sliprateZ.res - time histories of horizontal and vertical slip rate at all on fault nodes.